JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 It is possible to use the `kotlin-multiplatform` plugin directly in the Android Gradle project, instead of the `kotlin-android`.
 For that tutorial, we minimize Android project changes and created the `:SharedCode` project, and add the ordinary dependency on that project from the Android project.
-You may want to learn more from the documentation of the [multiplatform projects](#).
+One may want to learn more from the documentation of the [multiplatform projects](#).

 Let's include the dependency from the `SharedCode` project to the Android project.
 We need to patch